 All-natural, always effective

 Tara gum presents an enormous opportunity for the beauty and personal care industry.
-With natural thickening and viscosity agents like these, the industry can meet consumer demand for natural ingredients, without compromising on results.
+With natural thickening and viscosity agents like these, the industry can meet consumer demands for natural ingredients, without compromising on results.
 With remarkable versatility and biodegradable qualities, beauty and personal care can take important steps to make ingredient lists all-natural with tara gum.

 This is why Provital is supporting the industry to seize this opportunity.
 Combining tara gum and our 3D matrix technology, HYDROMANIL™ is a novel moisturizing active compound that, because of its structure, acts both as a filmogenic protective barrier and as a sequential delivery system of small hydrating molecules.
 This results in an optimal level of moisture and a natural bacterial balance.
 Discover more here.